anantmathur44/combssGLM/README.md

 # COMBSS GLM

-**COMBSS GLM** extends the original **COMBSS** framework to **generalized linear models (GLMs)**, providing tools for performing *combinatorial best-subset selection* across a wide range of likelihood-based models.
+**COMBSS GLM** extends the original **COMBSS** framework to **generalized linear models (GLMs)**, providing tools for performing *combinatorial best-subset selection* across non-linear likelihood-based models.

 This repository builds on the methodology introduced in the original COMBSS project.
-In this implementation, we employ a Frank–Wolfe algorithm to handle box constraints, rather than unconstrained gradient descent, enabling efficient support for GLMs such as logistic regression, Poisson regression, and other exponential-family models.
+In this implementation, we employ a Frank–Wolfe algorithm to handle box constraints, rather than unconstrained gradient descent.
+Currently, the algorithm supports logistic regression.

 ---